Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

 Detected anomalies are explicitly labeled and quantified, then exported as structured JSON.

-SCREENSHOT FROM ANOMALY DETECTION
+SCREENSHOT FROM ANOMALY DETECTION?

 #### `analysis.py` — KPI & analytical summaries
 This module computes core KPIs and...
 The results are stored in a machine-readable JSON summary, designed specifically for downstream AI consumption.

-SCREENSHOT FROM ANALYSIS RESULTS
+SCREENSHOT FROM ANALYSIS RESULTS?

 #### `context_builder.py` & `ai_generator.py` — AI / LLM reporting layer